This post may contain affiliate links. Please read our disclosure policy.

 Shape with a light touch

-Just handle the dough with a light touch, and even a bit of extra flour won't incorporate into the center of the dough where it will stifle the yeast.
+Handle the dough with a light touch, and even a bit of extra flour won't incorporate into the center of the dough where it will stifle the yeast.

 Be patient but don't let it rise too much

 If your dough hasn't risen enough after shaping, your kitchen might be rather dry or a bit on the chilly side.
-Don't worryโ€”if you've measured your ingredients properly (including weighing the water so you didn't undermeasure it) and you've covered the baking sheet properly, the dough will rise.
+As long as your ingredients are in the right proportions, the dough will rise, sometimes just more slowly.

 Baked round light brown bread buns on brown paper on baking sheet